 1. Scrutinise your company approach to pay and remuneration

 So you need to scrutinise your company’s approach to remuneration.
 Check for any unjustifiable differences between male and female employees.
-If there are differences the onus is on you to prove that these differences are not gender related.
+If there are differences the onus is on you to prove that these are not gender related.

 2. Be open with your staff

-So you need to check for discrepancies in job types and pay structures, set up evaluation schemes to assess what constitutes equal work, check you are not discriminating against part-time workers, and build awareness with the business of barriers to women’s progress.
+So you need to check for discrepancies in job types and pay structures, set up evaluation schemes to assess what constitutes equal work, check you are not discriminating against part-time workers, and build awareness within the business of barriers to women’s progress.

 3. Harassment and bullying – take a stand